-This recipe was originally posted in 2008.
+This recipe for How To Make Quick Chicken and Dumplings was originally posted in 2008.
 I updated the photos in 2017.
 Thanks for stopping by!

 like most southern food, evolved out of necessity and practicality.
 Back in the day, chicken was a treat and not something offered or even available on a regular basis.
 Whenever it was, the chicken was more often than not on the scrawny side.